7 Hammersmith Terrace: Interior

 William Morris, friend of Emery Walker.
 Many of Morris's designs and possessions can be found inside 7 Hammersmith Terrace.

 The house has an Arts and Crafts interior that has changed little since Walker resided at the property, owing to the preservation work of his daughter and her nurse-companion.
 In particular, the house and contents bear witness to Walker's friendship with the textile designer William Morris, who lived nearby.
 Walker and Morris became friends after Walker had first moved to Hammersmith Terrace, and the relationship between the families continued after Morris's death, with frequent visits to each other's homes.
 Morris's daughter May contributed several items to the Walker household after her father's death in 1896, whether given to Emery himself or to his daughter Dorothy when she inherited the property.

 The linoleum in the entrance-way was a Morris design, and is the only known example of a Morris linoleum still in its original domestic setting.
 The property also features patterned wall-hangings and a blue flatweave rug from the Morris household, the latter bought by Dorothy at a house contents sale in 1939.
 There are also a few personal items belonging to Morris, including his spectacles and a lock of his hair.

 Other items within the house also came from individuals connected with the Arts and Crafts movement.
 When the architect Philip Webb died, Walker inherited all of his possessions, including items of furniture that are still in the property.
 The drawing room of the house contains a secretaire designed by Ernest Barnsley.
 The house's inventory also includes documents, such as an original proof of The Earthly Paradise by Morris and letters from Rudyard Kipling, and a teapot belonging to Dante Gabriel Rossetti.
 Miscellaneous personal possessions of Walker's also remain in the house, including souvenirs from his voyages abroad, and his 1933 National Trust membership card.

-Artworks include two oil paintings by Samuel Butler, better known as a novelist, of Soglio and Westminster School; Christmas Roses an oil by Anna Hornby; and an oil painting by Neville Bulwer-Lytton, 3rd Earl of Lytton of his daughter Madeline.
+Artworks include two oil paintings by Samuel Butler, better known as a novelist, of Soglio, Switzerland and Westminster School; Christmas Roses, an oil by Anna Hornby; and an oil painting by Neville Bulwer-Lytton, 3rd Earl of Lytton of his daughter Madeline.